 As for the qualified theft, we see in the chapter Joseph that Joseph’s brothers deny the allegation of theft after they are shouted “Travelers!
 You are thieves!”
 (Joseph 12:70).
 It is understood from the subsequent verses that they are innocent, but it is very important that the brothers are claimed to be “thieves” all together.
 At this point, we can come to the conclusion of regarding all of the brothers as “thieves” because of contributing the crime all together assuming their innocence hadn’t been revealed.
 There are also different views in this matter.
 For example, according to Abu Hanifah, if someone steals a possession and gives it to a friend, the hand amputation penalty cannot be applied to both of them.

 There is an utmost balance in the criminal law we see in Qur’an Al-Kareem.
 Therefore, all of the elements of a crime should be known in order to deliver an equitable judgment.
 Many things should be considered like the purpose of the offender, his position, the rights that are violated, the form of the crime, etc.

 As a result, by encouraging, if you mean aiding only by verbal offers, the encourager is not in the same position with the offender and does not have the same penalty.
 Designating the penalty of the encourager needs more information and a detailed study on the case.
-In chapter Ash-Shura verse 40, Allah The Almighty says: “The recompense of an evil act is an evil one equal to it. (…)” (42:40) .
+In chapter Ash-Shura verse 40, Allah The Almighty says: “The requital of an evil (deed) is an equivalent evil (punishment). (…)” (42:40) .
 In order to designate the penalty of the crime, it is necessary to see “the crime” that the offender committed first.

 You can also see the following answers about hand amputation: